truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 {{< trueimage src="/images/SCALE/Datasets/EditEncryptionOptionsInheritedSettings.png" alt="Edit Encryption Window - Inherited" id="Edit Encryption Window - Inherited" >}}

 If the encryption type is set to passphrase, you can change the passphrase, or change **Encryption Type** to key.
-You cannot change a dataset created with key as the encryption type to passphrase.
+You cannot change a dataset created with a key as the encryption type to passphrase.

 Key type options are **Generate Key** (pre-selected) or clear to display the **Key** field.
 Enter your new key in this field.